aptlyundecided/msite/README.md

-# Alex Wilson portfolio website
+# Alex Wilson Portfolio Website

 #### Should showcase the types of projects I have worked on
 I've been all over the place with my experience.
 This is both good and bad.
 I would mainly like to showcase why it's good.